gbmhunter/blog/content/electronics/circuit-design/filtering/passive-filters.md

 \(f_c\) = -3dB cutoff frequency, Hz<br>
 </p>

+{{% note %}}
-Note that I mention total capacitance or total inductance, as in the case of the π-filter each capacitor is C/2, and in the case of the t-filter, each inductor is L/2.
+Mentioned is total capacitance or total inductance, as in the case of the π-filter each capacitor is C/2, and in the case of the t-filter, each inductor is L/2.
+{{% /note %}}

 The typical value to use for the characteristic impedance is `\( z_o = 50 \Omega \)`.
 Use this if you are unsure on what to set it to.
 This value is only important if your are matching two RF circuits.